 The relevant physical sections that are targets of the evaluation process are the areas that are directly involved in the services and/or processes of the site used for security products as well as areas that support these areas either from the operations point of view (configuration control, operation control, location of IT-systems, warehouse, etc.) or from the organisational point of view (site security organisation and control, maintenance of systems and tools, customer service and interfaces to other sites, etc.).
-These areas are called Security Area and are access-controlled with restrictions as well as guarded with surveillance.
-The Security Areas are located in the following floors of buildings:
+These areas are called Security Areas and are access-controlled with restrictions as well as guarded with surveillance.
+The Security Areas are located in floors which provide Assembly packaging and IC test service; details are covered by the DVS.